Lemnos: Mythic Lemnos

 For ancient Greeks, the island was sacred to Hephaestus, god of metallurgy, who—as he tells himself in Iliad I.590ff—fell on Lemnos when Zeus hurled him headlong out of Olympus.
 There, he was cared for by the Sinties, according to Iliad, or by Thetis (Apollodorus, Bibliotheca I:3.5), and there with a Thracian nymph Cabiro (a daughter of Proteus) he fathered a tribe called the Kaberoi.
 Sacred initiatory rites dedicated to them were performed in the island.
 Its ancient capital was named Hephaistia in the god's honour.

-Hephaestus' forge, which was located on Lemnos, as well as the name Aethaleia, sometimes applied to it, points to its volcanic character.
+Hephaestus's forge, which was located on Lemnos, as well as the name Aethaleia, sometimes applied to it, points to its volcanic character.
 It is said that fire occasionally blazed forth from Mosychlos, one of its mountains.
 The ancient geographer Pausanias relates that a small island called Chryse, off the Lemnian coast, was swallowed up by the sea.
 All volcanic action is now extinct.

 The earliest inhabitants are said to have been a Thracian tribe, whom the Greeks called Sintians, "robbers".
 The name Lemnos is said by Hecataeus to have been applied in the form of a title to Cybele among the Thracians.
 The worship of Cybele was characteristic of Thrace, where it had spread from Asia Minor at a very early period.
 Hypsipyle and Myrina (the name of one of the chief towns) are Amazon names, which are always connected with Asiatic Cybele-worship.